Ewerton12F/Ewerton12F/README.md

 ## About me
 * 👋 Hi, I’m a student of System Analysis and Development
 * 👀 I’m interested in Python's frameworks development in backend
-* 🌱 I’m currently learning Django Rest Framework and FastAPI
+* 🌱 I’m currently learning Django
-* 💞️ I’m looking for work
+* 💞️ I’m working

 ----